Why Am I Craving Fruit? 4 Key Explanations You Need to Know

 But don’t worry – you’re not going to die from them!

-The truth is that often our bodies just need something different to feel satisfied.
-We can combat these craving feelings with some of the tips I’ve shared today.
+The truth is that our bodies often need something else to feel satisfied.
+Some tips I’ve shared today can help us combat these cravings.

 And a balanced diet is the best bang for your buck.

-If any of this resonates for you or if you have questions about your own food habits, please reach out via email or phone.
-Then we can help answer your questions and problem-solve together on how to best address your issues!
+If any of this resonates for you or if you have questions about your food habits, please reach out via email or phone.
+Then, we can help answer your questions and problem-solve together on how to address your issues best!

 It’s never too late to start toward a healthier lifestyle!
-Let us know what you think about today’s article by leaving a comment below!
+Let us know what you think about today’s article by commenting below!

 Jared Levenson is a former binge eating wrestler turned Zen Buddhist Monk, Internal Family Systems counselor and nutrition wellness coach.
 He's helped hundreds of people through universal meal principles and internal family systems to make peace with food, stop binge eating, and find true health and wholeness.